 The programme recruits volunteers from the NHS who are awarded a Fellowship and are known as NHS IGH Fellows; each Fellow completes a placement for 6 months working with an Overseas Partner in a resource-poor setting.
 Drawn from all staff groups, the IGH programme enables volunteers to develop leadership skills through project work using system-strengthening methods.
 The projects, based in a number of overseas locations, contribute to improving healthcare in the local area in a sustainable way.
 Applicants are usually early to mid career.

 - To support the delivery of sustainable improvements in health and healthcare, in collaboration with our Overseas Partners in their community in resource-poor settings

 - To provide an unparalleled personal and leadership development experience for participants who are recruited as volunteers (Fellows) on the programme

 - To create a cadre of leaders with system-strengthening skills who are able to make a real difference to the NHS on their return to the UK

 To find out more about the programme, please see the IGH FAQs on the Resources page under the 'Documents' heading.

 You are welcome to join us at one of our Presentation Evenings where returning Fellows present their experiences.
-The next events are Thursday 8th February and Thursday 3rd May 2018.
-Please email firstname.lastname@example.org if you would like to attend both or either of these dates.
+The next events will take place on Wednesday 18 July and Thursday 20 September 2018.
+Please email firstname.lastname@example.org if you would like to attend.

 (Both restricted access, only for IGH Fellows)